Below we summarize the full set

 key of a designated escrow agency) of an

-identifier encoded into the ID Token
+identifier encoded into the U-Prove Token

 that the User presents.
 This will